Case Study: ‘Mommy I Can't Go to Sleep’

-According to studies there is an increase in the number of children experiencing sleep difficulties.
-The cause of this has been linked to various issues including insufficient exercise, diet and too much exposure to electronic devices such as television, gaming consols, cellphones and tablets.
+According to studies, there is an increase in the number of children experiencing sleep difficulties.
+The cause of this has been linked to various issues, including: insufficient exercise; diet; and too much exposure to electronic devices, such as television, gaming consoles, smart phones and tablets.

-And while all of the above do contribute to bedtime becoming a nightmare, it is not necessarily the content which is being viewed on these devices that is the issue but rather the devices themselves.
+And while all of the above do contribute to bedtime becoming a nightmare, it is not necessarily the content that is being viewed on these devices that is the issue, but rather the devices themselves.

 New research has established a link between the amount of blue light in our environment and the increase in sleep problems.
-All electronic devices emit high levels of blue light as do LED and fluorescent lights.
-Blue light suppresses the production of melatonin – the sleep hormone – which is needed for the body to prepare for sleep.
+All electronic devices emit high levels of blue light, as do LED and fluorescent lights.
+Blue light suppresses the production of melatonin (the sleep hormone), which is needed for the body to prepare itself for sleep.

-Many children watch television or play computer games or are active on their cellphones in the hours before they go to sleep.
-The blue light that is emitted from these devices is telling the brain to stay awake so that when the lights go out, the result is they are unable to fall asleep.
+Many children watch television or play computer games or are active on their smart phones in the hours before they go to sleep.
+The blue light that is emitted from these devices is telling the brain to stay awake; consequently, when the lights go out children are unable to fall asleep.

-Furthermore, night lights or other light filtering into the room has the same effect.
+Furthermore, night lights or other light filtering into the room have the same effect.

-Little did Luke’s parents realise that the subdued blue night light which they had put in his room to help with night terrors, was in fact the cause of his sleeplessness.
+Little did Luke’s parents realise that the subdued blue night light that they had put in his room to help with night terrors, was in fact the cause of his sleeplessness.

-After having tried various methods from calming music to natural sleep remedies, Luke’s parents heard about SleepSpec Sleep Shades from Dr Daniel, as well as the effect of blue light on one’s sleep patterns.
+After having tried various methods, from calming music to natural sleep remedies, Luke’s parents heard about SleepSpec Sleep Shades from Dr Daniel, who also informed them of the effect of blue light on one’s sleep patterns.